Web resources for Customer Engagement

 Limitations of web resources

-Web resources are only available by using the Dynamics 365 for Customer Engagement web application security context.
-Only licensed Dynamics 365 for Customer Engagement users who have the necessary privileges can access them.
+Web resources are only available by using the Dynamics 365 Customer Engagement (on-premises) web application security context.
+Only licensed Dynamics 365 Customer Engagement (on-premises) users who have the necessary privileges can access them.

 The maximum size of files that can be uploaded is determined by the Organization.MaxUploadFileSize property.
 This property is set in the Email tab of the System Settings in the Dynamics 365 application.
 This setting limits the size of files that can be attached to email messages, notes, and web resources.
 The default setting is 5 MB.